w3c/wai-arrm/content/sc-map.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "ARRM Table of Success Criteria (Accessibility Roles and Responsibilities Mapping)"
+title: "ARRM (Accessibility Roles and Responsibilities Mapping) of WCAG Success Criteria"
-title_html: "ARRM Table of Success Criteria<br>Accessibility Roles and Responsibilities Mapping"
+title_html: "ARRM (Accessibility Roles and Responsibilities Mapping) of <br>WCAG Success Criteria"
 nav_title: "ARRM Success Criteria"

 lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry